ArchaicScribe/MathMurderMystery/README.md

 **What sort of data would this app use or share if it had a connection to the Internet?**
 The data that would be shared would be user's rankings, trophies, and global view of other players' awards, rankings, and status.

 In Math Murder Mystery or M Cubed, SQL will be utilized by storing the math problems that will be used in the game.
 By keeping track of the math problems, their difficulties, and how they will be used in each level will all be completed through the database.
 Also, keeping track of the player's progress throughout the game will come into play as well.
 Using LEFT, RIGHT, and FULL JOIN in the program to compartmentalize and organize all of the player's data and history.
 Using queries, if the player wants to see a detail of their progress within the game will also come in handy for them to see and read about during the game.

+## Current Development of Math Murder Mystery ##
+Math Murder Mystery's current state is the user is able to play a trivia type mathematics game, can enter a scenario, level, and room.
+ListView is working, however, it needs to be able to populate the user's information.

 ## Unimplemented/Incomplete Element of Math Murder Mystery ##
 * Need to have more scenarios, levels, and rooms implemented.